BjoernBiltzinger/pyspi/paper.md

 an easy to install and develop analysis software for SPI, which includes improvements on the statistical analysis of GRB data.

-At the moment PySPI can only be used to analyze transient sources.
+At the moment PySPI is designed for transient sources.
 One interesting example of transient sources are GRBs, which are extremely bright but short flashes of Gamma-Rays, with a typical duration between a few ms and a few hundred seconds.
-They are believed to be produced by the collapse of massive stars and mergers of compact objects, like for example Neutron-Stars.
+They are believed to be produced by the collapse of massive stars and mergers of compact objects, like for example neutron stars.
 In the future we plan to add support for other types of sources than transients, such as persistent point sources as well as extended emission.

 # Statement of need

-The main analysis tool to analyze SPI data up to now is the "Off-line Scientific Analysis" (OSA) [@osa], which are maintained by the INTEGRAL Science Data Centre (ISDC).
-While they are comprehensive in their capabilities for manipulating data obtained from all instrument on-board INTEGRAL, they exist as an IDL interface to a variety of low-level C++ libraries.
-While there are containerized versions of OSA now available, the modern workflow of simply installing the software from a package manager and running on a local workstation is not possible and often students rely on a centralized installation which
+The main analysis tool to analyze SPI data up to now is the "Off-line Scientific Analysis" (OSA) [@osa], which is maintained by the INTEGRAL Science Data Centre (ISDC).
+While it is comprehensive in its capabilities for manipulating data obtained from all instrument on-board INTEGRAL, it exists as an IDL interface to a variety of low-level C++ libraries and is very difficult to install on modern computers.
+While there are containerized
+versions of OSA now available, the modern workflow of simply installing the software from a package manager and running on a local workstation is not possible and often students rely on a centralized installation which